-It’s all about behaviours and attitude and I certainly know some managers with the latter.
-Here we’ll just cover what I consider to be the 5 most fundamental that any company/firm needs to consider.
+It’s all about behaviours and attitude, unfortunately it’s often the latter I find with some managers.
+Here we’ll just cover what I consider to be the 5 most fundamental that any business needs to consider.

 1. Having no consistent purpose – All too often new strategies are introduced yet rarely seen through to conclusion before another strategy is muscling its way in due to ‘new ideas’ coming in from the top!

 What generally happens is a lot of energy is initiated at the beginning but with minimal result.
-Staff become despondent and find it difficult to commit to anything long-term, why should they, it’s likely to change after all!
+Staff become despondent and find it difficult to commit to anything long-term, why should they, it’s likely to change after a few months and management then use this as a reason to change yet again, chicken and egg scenario!
 Worse still, morale drops leading to dissatisfaction and even high turnover of staff. (some retail outlets are a great example of this)

 Create and certainly promote your ‘Mission’ and ‘Vision’ statements for all to see and understand.
 Ascertain the ‘Values’ that drive them and get staff to buy into them making sure any changes or new strategies follow this path.
 Set specific goals and actions, then make sure it’s seen through to the end.